Navigator menu commands

 This command will restore the microscope and camera acquisition state that was present before the last time that 'Set Map Acquire State' was run, or before the imaging state was set from the Imaging State dialog box .
 If a file was opened when 'set Map Acquire State' was run, that file will be closed again.
 If the file that was current at that time is still open, it will be made the current file again.
 Low dose mode will be restored to its state prior to the state changes.
 This command does the same thing as the Restore Prior State button in the Imaging State dialog box .

 Acquire at Points command (Navigator menu)

-Use this command to acquire images or maps or run a script or tilt series at a series of points marked for acquisition with the 'Acquire' or 'Tilt series' check box in the Navigator window.
-There must be an image file open before the command can be used to acquire images or maps, unless 'New file at item' has been set for the first item to be acquired.
+Use this command to acquire images or maps or run a script at a series of points marked for acquisition with the Acquire check box.
+There must be an image file open before the command can be used to acquire images or maps.
 If montaging is to be used, this means that the montaging must be set up already.
-Be sure to have magnification, intensity, and exposure times set before starting the acquisition, unless an imaging state has been set for the first item.
+Be sure to have magnification, intensity, and exposure times set before starting the acquisition.
 This command opens the Navigator Acquire dialog box, which allows various options to be set.

 End Acquire command (Navigator menu)

 After starting an 'Acquire at Points', use this command to stop the Navigator from going on to the next item after finishing the current one.